AU-Master-Thesis/thesis/sections/3-methodology/study-1/variable-structure.typ

 // #k[describe as an algorithm]

-#par(first-line-indent: 0pt)[The Settings Panel #todo[ref] provide slider widgets to manipulate both $t_(K-1)$ and $l_m$.
+#par(first-line-indent: 0pt)[The Settings Panel @s.m.simulation-tool provide slider widgets to manipulate both $t_(K-1)$ and $l_m$.
 With this a user of the simulation can quickly experiment with the parameters and find a combination that suit the complexity of the simulated scenario.]